On the cross-validation bias due to unsupervised pre-processing: Basic properties of the bias

 Hence we obtain a simplified expression for the bias,

-\end{theorem} \begin{proof} If $A_T$ is invariant to permutations of its input then the vector of transformed training feature vectors $(\hatT(\x_1), \ldots, \hatT(\x_n))$ is invariant to permutations of the feature vectors in the validation set $\x_{n+1}, \ldots, \x_{n+m}$.
-Hence the chosen predictor $\hat{f}$ does not depend on the order of samples in the validation set.
+\end{proposition} \begin{proof} If $A_T$ is invariant to permutations of its input then the vector of transformed training feature vectors $(\hatT(\x_1), \ldots, \hatT(\x_n))$ is invariant to permutations of the feature vectors in the validation set $\x_{n+1}, \ldots, \x_{n+m}$.
+Hence the chosen predictor $\hat{f}$ does not depend on the ordering of the validation covariates.
 It follows that the random variables $\ell(y_{i}, \hat{f}(\hatT(\x_{i})))$ are identically distributed for all $i \in \{n+1, \ldots, n+m\}$.
 Eq. \eqref{eq:expected_eval_symmetric} follows from \eqref{def:errval} by the linearity of expectation. $ \square$ \end{proof}

 \begin{remark} Even though the expected validation error in \eqref{eq:expected_eval_symmetric} does not explicitly depend on $n,m$, there is an implicit dependence due to the fact that the distributions of the selected transformation $\hatT$ and predictor $\hat{f}$ depend on $n$ and $m$. \end{remark}